emanuellcs/pyn/README.md

 Project Link: [Pyn on GitHub](https://github.com/emanuellcs/pyn)

-For any inquiries, you can reach us at: contact.emanuellcs@gmail.com
+For any inquiries, you can reach me at: emanuellzr01@outlook.com

 ## ❤️ Support